(Eyelid Surgery; Repair of Droopy Eyelids)

 At the Care Center

-Your doctor will apply ointment.
-A bandage may be applied over your eyes.
+Ointment will be applied.
+A bandage may be placed over your eyes.

-After about six months, your scars will likely fade to a nearly invisible white line.
+After about 6 months, your scars will likely fade to a nearly invisible white line.
 The results of a blepharoplasty are permanent.
-Your doctor may still be able to do extra surgery as needed or desired.
+Extra surgery may be done as needed or desired.
 Sometimes, blepharoplasty is combined with another procedure called canthopexy.
 This is used to improve the shape and positioning of the lower eyelid.
 Blepharoplasty may also be done with ptosis repair.
 This is the repair of the upper eyelid muscle to correct drooping of the upper eyelid.

 The American Society for Aesthetic Plastic Surgery

-Eyelid surgery: blepharoplasty.
+What is eyelid surgery?
 American Society of Plastic Surgeons website.
-Available at: http://www.plastic... .
-Accessed January 10, 2013.
+Available at: